Wilmington/Newark Line

 The Wilmington/Newark Line is a route of the SEPTA Regional Rail commuter rail system in the Philadelphia area.
 The line serves southeastern Pennsylvania and northern Delaware, with stations in Marcus Hook, Pennsylvania, Wilmington, Delaware, and Newark, Delaware.
 It is the longest of the 13 SEPTA Regional Rail lines.

 Route

 The Wilmington/Newark Line runs on Amtrak's Northeast Corridor, making local stops along the way.

 Only weekday peak trains run to Newark.
 All trains on weekends terminate at Wilmington.
 Service in Delaware is funded in part by the Delaware Department of Transportation (DelDOT).

-As of 2024, most weekday Wilmington/Newark trains operate through the Center City tunnel to and from Lansdale/Doylestown Line points.
-All weekend Wilmington trains run through to and from Elm Street in Norristown on the Manayunk/Norristown Line.
+As of 2026, most weekday Wilmington/Newark trains operate through the Center City tunnel to and from Temple University station.
+All weekend Wilmington trains run through to and from Chestnut Hill East on the Chestnut Hill East Line.